shenghsi/notes/linux.md

 #### VNC
 ```
 Problem: unable to copy to vnc server
-Solution: kill the klipper process
+Solution: kill the klipper process.
+May need run vncconfig&

 uncheck pass special keys directly to VNC server to use CMD+Tab to switch between local windows
 ```